The first hints of spring are in the air, and that peculiar urge is returning… the urge to…Clean!

 Well, we recently stumbled onto a book called The Naturally Clean Home by: Karyn Siegel-Maier and have found it full of useful natural cleaning recipes for making your own natural, herbal cleaners.
 (You can get this natural cleaning recipes book here.)

 At first I found this natural cleaning recipes book a bit overwhelming as I looked at the ingredient lists and saw so many things I didn’t have around my house, especially a wide array of herbal essential oils.

-But, I was so inspired by the idea of making my own natural cleaners that I kept looking at it.
-I went through and thought about which natural cleaning recipes I would like to make: oven cleaner, sink scrubber, toilet bowl cleaner, floor cleaner, carpet cleaner…
+But, the idea of making my own natural cleaners inspired me so much that I kept looking at it.
+So I went through and thought about which natural cleaning recipes I would like to make: oven cleaner, sink scrubber, toilet bowl cleaner, floor cleaner, carpet cleaner…

 I found that with a fairly small list of ingredients, all easily available from Mountain Rose Herbs (where you can also get the book), I could make quite a few useful things.

 I recommend starting your natural cleaning supply shelf for your herbal natural cleaning recipes with... a bottle of Castille Soap, some straight borax, baking soda, vinegar, and the following essential oils: thyme, pine, lavender, tea tree, and a citrus oil like lemon or orange.

 (You’ll find the above in the “essential oils” and “bulk ingredients” sections at Mountain Rose.
 White vinegar you can get at your local market.)